conan-io/docs/installation.rst

 Install with pip
 ----------------

 You need a python 2.7 or 3.X distribution installed in your machine.
-Modern python distros come with pip pre-installed, if not, install pip following `pip docs`_
+Modern python distributions come with pip pre-installed, if not, install pip following `pip docs`_

 Install conan: